 We will ensure that staff, pupils and parents are aware of sources of support within school and in the local community for the positive mental health of both staff and pupils.
-What support is available within our school and local community, who it is aimed at and how to access it is outlined in Appendix B on page 6.
+What support is available within our school and local community, who it is aimed at and how to access it is outlined in Appendix B.